 I see a lot of Windows users always complaining that their pc has slowed down drastically and they need a new PC.
-Upgrading the PC is always a viable option for better performance, but here are things that you can do to keep your PC healthy and i am sure this will help you to make your PC faster.
+Upgrading the PC is still a viable option for better performance, but there are things that you can do to keep your PC healthy, and I am sure this will help you to make your PC faster.

-The last time u installed Windows it worked very smoothly on your first boot right?
-The boot process was faster, applications were running quickly and smoothly, no errors.
-Now why does it takes such a long time to boot and takes lot of memory?
-What can i possibly do to restore my PC that earlier state?
+The last time you installed Windows, it worked very smoothly on your first boot right?
+The boot process was faster; applications were running quickly and smoothly, no errors.
+Now, why does it takes such a long time to boot and takes a lot of memory?
+What can I possibly do to restore my PC that earlier state?

 Here are 10 simple ways to speed your PC:

-If you use Internet frequently, chances are that you pc is infected by any adware or spyware if you not using a good anti virus/anti-malware program.
-Most adware’s and spywares open multiple connections to access internet spreading infection all over the web.
-This may slow down your pc, other harmful viruses might crunch your memory and system resources mostly slowing down startup process.
+If you use the Internet frequently, the chances are that you pc is infected by any adware or spyware if you are not using a good anti-virus/anti-malware program.
+Most adware’s and spyware open multiple connections to access internet spreading infection all over the web.
+This may slow down your pc; other harmful viruses might crunch your memory and system resources mostly slowing down startup process.
 Therefore,

 - Use a good antivirus, adware, spyware removal Software.